 Hi, I'm Jaden, a professional recipe developer, food columnist and food photographer specializing in fast, fresh and easy recipes for the home cook.
 Most of my recipes are modern Asian!
 About meFast, fresh & easy recipes for the home cook.

 Jaden Hair is a television chef, food columnist and award-winning food blogger at Steamy Kitchen.
-She is one of the chef stars on this season’s Recipe Rehab on ABC.
-You can also watch her cook monthly on Daytime Show, syndicated in 140 markets.
+You can also watch her cook twice monthly on Daytime Show, syndicated in 140 markets and on past season as one of the stars on ABC’s Recipe Rehab.
 Jaden has been a food columnist for Discovery Health, TLC and for The Tampa Tribune.
 Jaden is a cookbook author of The Steamy Kitchen Cookbook and the Steamy Kitchen’s Healthy Asian Favorites.
-She is featured in the Recipe Rehab cookbook.

 She has been featured on the Today Show, CBS Early Show, Martha Stewart Living Radio, Oprah.com, and Parents Magazine.
 Jaden was recently one of the hottest women in food (blush) and also one of the best food bloggers on Forbes.com as well as The Daily Meal.